Learn How These Changes Will Affect You

 BCBSNC Individual Health Plans

-The 2014 plans will be grouped into four metallic levels: Bronze, Silver, Gold and Platinum.
+Plans are grouped into four metallic levels: Bronze, Silver, Gold and Platinum.
 In order to take advantage of Cost-Sharing Reductions, you must choose a Silver plan.
 Blue Cross and Blue Shield of North Carolina (BCBSNC) is the only insurer in the state that has applied to serve all 100 North Carolina counties on the Health Insurance Exchange.

 Buying Health Insurance Vs. Paying A Penalty